moj-analytical-services/writing_functions_in_r/README.md

 ## Tip: function names

 The name of a function should give you a good idea of what it does.
-A good rule of thumb is to begin with a verb and be concise, for example.
-`read_data()`, `remove_duplicates()`, `standardise_dates()`.
+A good rule of thumb is to begin with a verb and be concise, for example `read_data()`, `remove_duplicates()`, `standardise_dates()`.

 # Examples of basic functions